 There’s no denying that regardless of the business you are in, UX design matters.
 Whether you are running a small family business, jamming on the startup of your dream, or are more than pleased with your executive role, you will always be combining two sides: perceiving user experience and creating it.
 Either way, you wish for a great user experience.
 Let us show you how we do it and in the meantime consider some facts that will come in handy if you’re planning to create a memorable user experience.

+2. Not but usability alone.
 Even though they are related, user experience is not the same thing as usability.
 UX design is the emotions and feelings combined into a single experience that will determine the effectiveness of your product or service in the digital environment.
 The main purpose of a good UX is to bridge the gap between what users do and how they feel about that.

-UX design matters but they are not about you.
-It’s not even about who your customer is.
+3. Nothing personal.
 With defined marketing and sales strategies, labored client profiles, and polished products, how will you make a user follow a particular journey or visit your website at least twice?
 It is exactly the case when the simplest UX rule must be obeyed: put the customer first and think of each element that will accompany users every moment they interact with your product.

+5. It’s about being honest.
 A great product and good user experience are much easier to create with the focus on fresh ideas, your own imagination, and creativity.
 Those who simply copy others’ ideas take the wrong road from the very first step towards a user.
 Should you expect anything but a bad reputation and a lack of loyalty when you’re lying to people on the first date?
 Hardly.

 Digital advances would have stopped many decades ago without inquiring minds experimenting all the way.
 But discussing inventions in the UX world might seem an extremely trite idea, because there is no sense in, say, compiling something like “User Guide: How to Create UX Ingenious Inventions”.
-The important thing that its user-centric approach that should drive UX forward.
+The important thing that its user-centric approach should drive UX forward.
 Encouraging UX innovations can simply mean minimizing time spent on a creative amount of nothing.
 Think instead, in what way your product will satisfy your clients, make their life easier and happier.
 Bring real, not commercial benefits to them, as no other did, this is where real innovations take place.

 With a coherent structure, the body of your UX design will always be attractive.
 Accessibility is the temper of the UX design.
 Make it easy-going and get rid of arrogance so that people will like it.
 Functionality is health.
 Sure you know what to do to keep it safe and sound.
 Finally, interactions stand for behavior, so influence it as much as you can.